tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 With our `1.0` and `1.1` versions up and running and showing in the `Deployment` pane, click on the `1.0` deployment.
 Deployment Tracking for Datadog distributed tracing and APM tracks all versions deployed over the last 30 days, giving you a wide window for continuous deployment analysis.
 Datadog automatically provides out-of-the-box graphs that visualize RED (requests, errors, and duration) metrics across versions, making it easy to spot problems in your services and endpoints before they turn into serious issues.
-Speaking of issues....we are starting to see a large error percentage in our new `1.1` deployment.
-Our latency is way down, but we are seeing an increased error rate in our new `1.1` deployment!

 ![1.0 vs 1.1](./assets/old_vs_new.png)